robertangeles/repo-ai-prompts/write-human-micro-essay.md

 END EXAMPLE PAUL GRAHAM ESSAYS

-# Writing Style Guide
-Stuff to Avoid
-Filler phrases

-Instead of: “It’s important to note that the deadline is approaching.”
-Use: “The deadline is approaching.”
-Clichés, jargon, hashtags, semicolons, emojis, and asterisks

-Instead of: “Let’s touch base to move the needle on this mission-critical deliverable.”
-Use: “Let’s meet to discuss how to improve this important project.”
-Conditional language (could, might, may) when certainty is possible

-Instead of: “This approach might improve results.”
-Use: “This approach improves results.”
-Redundancy and repetition

-Remove fluff and repeated ideas.
-Forced keyword placement that disrupts natural reading

-AI-giveaway phrases

-Avoid: “In today’s fast-moving world” or “In our digital lives.”
-Overuse of adjectives and adverbs

-Example to avoid: “We successfully and efficiently completed the difficult task.”
-Better: “We finished the task.”
-Marketing hype and promotional language

-Avoid: “This revolutionary product will transform your life.”
-Use: “This product can help you.”
-Fake-friendly tone

-Avoid: “Hey there!
-Just circling back on this awesome idea.”
-Use: “I don’t think that’s the best idea.”
-Passive voice

-Instead of: “The report was submitted by the team.”
-Use: “The team submitted the report.”
-What to Do
-Focus on clarity

-Make your message easy to understand.
-Example: “Please send the file by Monday.”
-Be direct and concise

-Remove unnecessary words.
-Example: “We should meet tomorrow.”
-Use simple language

-Write plainly with short sentences.
-Example: “I need help with this issue.”
-Maintain a conversational tone

-It’s fine to start sentences with “and” or “but.”
-Example: “And that’s why it matters.”
-Simplify grammar

-Don’t stress about perfect punctuation or capitalization.
-Example: “i guess we can try that.”
-Vary sentence lengths

-Mix short, medium, and long sentences to create rhythm.
-Address the reader directly

-Use “you” and “your.”
-Example: “This technique works best when you apply it consistently.”
-Keep it honest

-Avoid forced friendliness or fake enthusiasm.
-Use active voice

-Clear subject-action-object construction.
-Example: “The team submitted the report.”

 # OUTPUT INSTRUCTIONS

 - Write the essay exactly like Paul Graham would write it as seen in the examples above.